nicholasvoltani/nicholasvoltani.github.io/content/now.md

 - [Brett Scott on why we should advocate for cash money](https://www.youtube.com/watch?v=pPyER72nFcw): because it brings back (some) agency back to consumers, instead of putting them at the sheer mercy of the banking system and their services
 	- Highly recommend Brett Scott's Substack as well, [Altered States of Monetary Consciousness](https://www.asomo.co/)
 ## January 2025
 I've begun studying German — again!
 Hope this time it works!
 I have a lot of content now to immerse myself in it though, so hope it helps.
 I also have a clearer goal in mind: I have to reach B2 until my PhD, if I want to do it in Germany (they require B2), but I want/feel like I can reach it in 2025, with enough immersion and perseverance.
-I also plan on a Winterkurs in the beginning of 2026 (requires B1, which is more feasible).
 My progress will be somewhere linked to [[091 MOC Deutsch]].

+I also plan on a Winterkurs in the beginning of 2026 (requires B1, which is more feasible). \[05/12/25: The lovelies at DAAD canceled it and some other programs of 2026 mere days after the German ballots were up — [**three days, to be exact**](https://www.daad.de/en/press-releases/konsolidierungsprogramm/).
+Oh well, wonder what happened!\]

 I also intend on writing 50 posts in Substack until the end of the year.
-Let's see how it goes...
+Let's see how it goes... \[05/12/25: Obviously this didn't pan out.\]

 **Interesting content of the month**:
 - [Exposing the Honey Influencer Scam - MegaLag](https://youtu.be/vc4yL3YTwWk?si=TRLj0BwpBRyMn-NJ) — a **scandal**!!!